 Sundarbans is the only place in the world where the Ganges river dolphins and Irrawaddy dolphins are found.
 These dolphins are among the world’s most endangered mammals.
-Dhangmari, Chandpai and Dudhmukhi areas of eastern Sundarbans have been declared sanctuary for these dolphins.
+Dhangmari, Chandpai, and Dudhmukhi areas of eastern Sundarbans have been declared a sanctuary for these dolphins.
 While visiting the mangrove forest, stop by on one of these places and watch the dolphins jumping from the water.
 It will be a great experience.

 A canal inside Kotka wildlife sanctuary